The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Okay.
 Mike, you want to take that one as well?

-Mike Santomassino
+Mike Santomassimo

 Yes, sorry – sorry about that.
 Yes, so Brennan, as you sort of think about it, as you know, the Fed moves pretty substantially in the latter or middle of March I guess.
 And we adjusted our pricing there and so you only saw really a couple of weeks of that sort of embedded in the first quarter averages.
 And so as you sort of look at full run-rate impact of that, it’s going be a pretty substantial increase down for the cost of interest bearing deposits.
 And so in the beta obviously changes as you sort of get close to zero, but I think you will see a pretty significant decline as you get down for the rest of the quarter.